J.Crew files for bankruptcy due to COVID-19 pandemic

-NEW YORK -- The owner of J.Crew is filing for Chapter 11 bankruptcy, two months after the first person in New York tested positive for COVID-19.
+NEW YORK -- The owner of J.Crew is filing for bankruptcy protection, the first major retailer to do so since the pandemic forced most stores in the United States to close.

-The city, where J.Crew Group Inc. is based, went into lockdown soon after, followed by much the country.
-Retail stores in New York City and across the country shut their doors.
+More retail bankruptcies are expected in coming weeks with thousands of stores still closed, though states have begun a staggered restart of their economies.

+March sales at stores and restaurants had their most severe plunge on records dating back to 1992.
+Clothing sales fell more than 50% that month and, in the timeline of a pandemic, those may have been the good days.

+Parts of the retail sector were already under duress before the arrival of COVID-19 amid seismic changes in what is bought and how.
+The most vulnerable have quickly lost the ability to pay bills and, like J.Crew, are seeking relief from creditors.

+J.Crew said Monday that lenders have agreed to convert $1.65 billion of its debt into equity.
+It's also secured commitments for financing of $400 million from existing lenders Anchorage Capital Group, L.L.C., GSO Capital Partners and Davidson Kempner Capital Management LP, among others.

-J.Crew, already in trouble before the pandemic and laden with debt, and was acquired by TPG Capital and Leonard Green & Partners for $3 billion in 2011.
+J.Crew was on of those companies already in trouble before the pandemic and it was laden with debt.

+The company's roots date back to 1947, when Mitchell Cinader and Saul Charles founded Popular Merchandise Inc., which sold low-priced women's clothing.
+It was renamed J.Crew in 1983 and retooled as a preppy catalog to compete with those published by Lands' End and L.L Bean.

+It became a fashion staple by the 1990s and new stores popped up across the country.
+Mickey Drexler, who had spearheaded Gap's explosive expansion, joined in 2002 as chairman and CEO and catapulted J.Crew into a high-tier player.

 Operations at J.Crew will continue throughout a restructuring and clothing will still be available to purchase online.